LukasWarm/final-project/README.md

 ## Conclusion

 My project became more of a descriptive study.
 We can accept “theoretical” null hypothesis but if anything it opens up more questions.
 Due to the limits of my data I couldn’t go beyond this.
 There is a difference in demographics and popularity between both disciplines - The country could still affect performance but we would need more data (e.g funding & rankings of athletes over time).
+This study did successfully combine atheletes data with athlete results which can still be used for further analysis.